Another Ukraine is possible — Chartist

 Ukrainian activists call for a just reconstruction that puts people before private profit, reports Mike Davis

-Saturday 17th June saw almost 100 activists gather in London to discuss rebuilding Ukraine after the devastation of the war resulting from the Russian invasion of February 2022.
+Saturday 17th June saw almost 100 activists gather in London to discuss rebuilding Ukraine after the devastation of the war resulting from the full-scale Russian invasion in February 2022.
 Titled ‘From Resistance to Reconstruction’, the event foreshadowed the business-dominated Ukraine Recovery Conference staged by the British Government a few days later, on 20-21 June.
-The underlying theme of identifying alternatives to a neoliberal economic agenda, with its intended bonanza for big corporations and a green light for privatisation and deregulation, was covered by over a dozen speakers, including UK and Ukrainian trade unionists, Labour MPs, representatives of Ukraine’s two left parties, SD Platform and Sotsialnyi Rukh, and feminist and environmental campaigners.
+The underlying theme of identifying alternatives to a neoliberal economic agenda, with its intended bonanza for big corporations and a green light for privatisation and deregulation, was covered by over a dozen speakers, including UK and Ukrainian trade unionists, Labour MPs, representatives of Ukraine’s two left social movements, SD Platform and Sotsialnyi Rukh, and feminist and environmental campaigners.

 A big danger highlighted in each of the four sessions was that civil society organisations, women, green activists and particularly trade unions and local councils will be left out of recovery plans while profiteering big business will have free reign.

+Former North West England Labour MEP Julie Ward opened the conference on behalf of organisers Ukraine Solidarity Campaign, saying: “Since the all-out invasion, we’ve sought to give voice to the labour movement in Ukraine inside our own movement in this country.
+We’ve organised meetings and protests, always seeking to ensure that it is Ukrainians on our platform.
+That it is their voice being heard – the voice of resistance alongside the voices of solidarity.”

-After an impassioned solidarity statement from former North West England MEP Julie Ward, Mick Antoniw, a Labour Welsh Senedd member, spoke forcefully about Putin’s war crimes and the genocide being perpetrated on a daily basis.
+Speaking from Wales, Mick Antoniw, a Labour Senedd member, denounced Putin’s war crimes and the genocide being perpetrated on a daily basis.
 He reported the Duma had given immunity to Russian soldiers.
 He made calls for a special tribunal and for $300 billion of Russian assets currently frozen to be used for reparation payments and reconstruction.
 He asked rhetorically whether, if international law means anything, it should mean Ukraine receives these funds.

 Luke Cooper, director of PeaceRep’s Ukraine programme at the London School of Economics, criticised UK Government policy of putting the private sector first.
 He highlighted the fact that large numbers of big corporations are lining up to seek lucrative profits from procurement and infrastructure rebuilding.

 He spoke about the demand and supply crisis in Ukraine, with one in four people unemployed.
 There has been an 11% decline in wages, thus reducing demand, while the destruction of factories reduces supply.
 One in four construction workers are in the military.
 This all indicates market failure, meaning the state must intervene.
-The US is offering grants and aid, not loans, whereas the EU was offering cheap loans with conditions relating to health and safety and environmental standards.
+The US is offering grants and aid, not loans, whereas the EU is offering cheap loans with conditions relating to health and safety and environmental standards.
 While positive in one way, it is unlikely private companies will comply, underlining the need for state direction.

-The Ukraine government should demand grants to buy Ukrainian products, raise taxes – especially on the rich – and use the war as the time to deepen moves to root out the corruption that has plagued the country.
+The Ukraine government should demand grants to buy Ukrainian products, raise taxes – especially on the rich – and use the war as the moment to deepen moves to root out the corruption that has plagued the country.

 Vitaliy Dudin of Sotsialnyi Rukh highlighted that the average European wage is €2,000.
 This should be for all Ukrainians, he urged.
 He spoke of the need for democratic workplaces with managers being elected – half from the state and half from trade unions.
 The Zelenskyy government law of March 2022 had allowed employers to cancel collective bargaining agreements.
-This must be reversed, while payment to the unemployed should include skills training.
+This must be reversed, while payments and contracts for the unemployed should include skills training.
 He also urged the need for inspections, with sanctions if employers break agreements.
 The strength of Ukrainian trade unions is a huge asset, underlining why they must be central to any recovery plan.
 Maria Exall, president of the TUC, spoke in a similar vein, highlighting the value of trade union work while encouraging more UK unions to take up solidarity activity.

 Andy Kilmister from Oxford contrasted a profit-led growth model with a wage-led growth model, stressing the latter provides greater stability and more opportunities for green development and secure jobs.
-He warned big funds from the private sector came with bad conditions.
+He warned that big funds from the private sector came with bad conditions.
 He emphasised a further danger – that US funds could dry up after 2025, depending on the results of presidential elections.

 A powerful feminist perspective was introduced by Oksana Potapova, a researcher at LSE: “A feminist view is critical for a sustainable and resilient recovery.
 Any recovery must be inclusive, drawing on the knowledge of working women derived from everyday issues.”
 She reported that over 60,000 women were now in the military, stressing it was important to avoid the chauvinist trope of ‘resilient women supporting warrior men’.
 It is vital to avoid dependency and promote agency.
 That means a socially just and inclusive recovery with women at its heart.